snyk/vscode-extension/README.md

 # Snyk for Visual Studio Code

 **The Visual Studio Code extension provided by <a href="https://snyk.io/">Snyk.io</a> finds bugs and critical vulnerabilities in your code.
-We support JavaScript and TypeScript, Java.**
+We support JavaScript, TypeScript, Java and Python.
+Currently works with Snyk Code, Snyk Open Source is scheduled for Q3.**

 # Table of Contents